-Max J. Pucher is an Austrian businessman and rallycross driver who most recently get together business and rallycross by establishing and promoting the GRC Global Rallycross Europe championship.
+Max J. Pucher is an Austrian businessman and rallycross driver who most recently get together business and rallycross by establishing and promoting the Titans RX rallycross championship.

 Max was an owner of the MJP Racing Team Austria which competed in three seasons of the FIA World Rallycross Championship from 2015 to 2017.
 Max Pucher himself raced only one full season in the 2015 World Rallycross Championship and part-time in 2016 European Rallycross Championship.
 In the same time, he raced in the Austrian Rallycross Championship, winning three consecutive titles from 2015 to 2017.

 Born in March 1954 in Vienna, Max J. Pucher completed a college education in electrical power engineering.
 He didn't design electrical power plants but he rather joined IBM as a computer engineer in 1973, staying in a company for fifteen years.